DCgov/open-source-guidelines/github_guidelines.md

 - I have removed all personally identifiable information (PII), private keys, tokens, passwords, and other authentication information.
 - I have determined that the license(s) and contract(s) governing the project's contents permit their public release and that there are no licensing conflicts.
 - I have included a README with a clear project description.
 If applicable, these include installation instructions that have been tested on a clean machine.
+- I have included a LICENSE that describes how the project is licensed and notes the presence of third-party code with different license requirements.
-- Multiple contributors have reviewed the project's content.
+- Multiple contributors have ensured that the above steps are followed.
 - I have sent an email to opensource@dc.gov, laying out the repository's proposed content and received confirmation.

 ### Scenario 3: I want to push or pull commits to an existing DCgov GitHub repository

 - I have removed all personally identifiable information (PII), private keys, tokens, passwords, and other authentication information.
-- My commits' contents are in line with the repository's existing license.
+- My commits' contents are allowed to be released under the repository's existing license.

 ### Scenario 4: I want to use GitHub to work on a new project in the open

 - I have confirmed that the repository's contents will be publicly releasable under an open license.
 - I have determined that the project poses no undue risk to DC Government staff or infrastructure, or to District residents.
-- My supervisor has reviewed my analysis and agreed in writing (email) that I can move forward.
+- Multiple contributors have ensured that the above steps are followed.
 - I have sent an email to opensource@dc.gov laying out the repository's proposed content and received confirmation.

 ### Scenario 5: I want to use GitHub to work on a new project in a private repository